 The rules for coverage of vaccinations are complicated.
 We are here to help.
 We recommend that you call us first, at Customer Service, whenever you are planning to get a vaccination.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+(Phone numbers are printed on the back cover of this booklet.)

-- We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - We can tell you how to keep your own cost down by using providers and pharmacies in our network.
+- We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - We can tell you how to keep your own cost down by using providers and pharmacies in our network. - If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost.